 Yoast SEO is the most widely recommended SEO plugin since it automates many SEO activities and makes on-page SEO duties a lot easier.

-It’s a must-have for every site since it filters a ton of comment spam, which is an issue for all bloggers.
-Akismet is
+It’s a must-have for many site owners since it filters a ton of comment spam, which is an issue for all bloggers.

 Contact Form 7

 Contact Form 7 is the most widely used contact form on the internet.

 Create a contact page on your site, then use this plugin to create a contact form that will send you an email whenever someone fills it out.

 It’s straightforward. (tip: if I want to avoid yet another plugin, I just create a google contact form and embed it on my site).

 In addition to plugins, you need to understand who is visiting your website and get some data from search engines and other ways users find you…

 Google Analytics is a free website analytics tool from the search engine giant.
 It enables you to perform tasks such as: